redcoreit/hungarian-vim/README.md

 # What is this?

-Vim friendly hungarian keyboard layout for Windows.
+Vim friendly Hungarian keyboard layout for Windows.

 ## Why why why?

-"Vi(m) was originally designed for english keyboard layout."\
+"Vi(m) was originally designed for English keyboard layout."\
 Ok.

-"All coder must use english layout!"\
+"All coder must use English layout!"\
 I know!

 "Do you really want to press two keys to write semicolon?"\